kmpf/uap/doc/source/interaction.rst

   usage: uap [<project-config>.yaml] fix-problems [-h] [--even-if-dirty]
                                                   [--no-tool-checks]
                                                   [--cluster CLUSTER]
-                                                  [--first-error] [--details]
+                                                  [--first-error]
+                                                  [--file-modification-date]
-                                                  [--srsly]
+                                                  [--details] [--srsly]

   optional arguments:
     -h, --help            show this help message and exit --even-if-dirty       This option must be set if the local git repository contains uncommited changes.
                           Otherwise uap will not run.
     --no-tool-checks      This option disables the otherwise mandatory checks for tool availability and version --cluster CLUSTER     Specify the cluster type.
 Default: [auto].
     --first-error         Print stderr of the first failed cluster job.
+    --file-modification-date
+                          If the sha256sum of the result is correct, reset the modification date.
     --details             Displays information about the files causing problems.
     --srsly               Delete problematic files.

 **uap** writes temporary files to indicate if a job is queued or executed.